 4. Make sure your business has the potential for future scalability to provide quality service and/or products on large contracts.
 University contracts tend to be larger so make sure your business is prepared to demonstrate that you have the capacity to deliver.
 This may require creating strategic alliances or official joint ventures in order to compete and meet the requirements of larger contracts.
 Find other certified businesses that may provide complimentary services to increase your capacity allowing you to be competitive in the areas of pricing and service.

-We are here to connect small, minority, women, and veteran-owned businesses to opportunities within the USF System and provide educational tools and resources to promote the economic development and sustainability of diverse businesses in the Tampa Bay Region.
+We are here to connect small, minority, women, and veteran-owned businesses to opportunities within USF and provide educational tools and resources to promote the economic development and sustainability of diverse businesses in the Tampa Bay Region.

 As we move forward in building the University of South Florida supplier diversity program, we are committed to you and my hope is that you prosper and be fulfilled in all you do!

 University of South Florida